Therapy?

 Therapy? are currently signed to UK independent label Marshall Records.
-The band has released 15 full-length studio albums and has sold over two million albums worldwide.
+The band have released 14 studio albums and sold over two million albums worldwide.

 History

 Early years (1989–1992)

 While attending a charity gig at the Jordanstown Polytechnic in 1988, Andy Cairns noticed Fyfe Ewing playing drums in a punk covers band.
 The two spoke afterwards and agreed to meet for rehearsal in Fyfe's house in Larne with Andy playing a small practice amp and Fyfe playing his kit with brushes.
 In April 1989 they recorded a four track demo tape (Thirty Seconds of Silence) with Andy playing a bass guitar borrowed from Fyfe's classmate Michael McKeegan.
 Deciding to play live, they recruited McKeegan and played their debut gig at the Belfast Art College supporting Decadence Within on 20 August 1989.
 They followed this up with another four track demo tape (Meat Abstract).
 Their sound was becoming highly influenced by artists of the indie rock movement such as The Jesus Lizard, Big Black, and The Membranes as well as new beat disco acts such as Belgian outfit Erotic Dissidents.

 Therapy? released its first single, called Meat Abstract in July 1990.
 The single was limited to 1,000 copies and released on the band's own Multifuckinational Records.
 During the summer of that year, the band made its first tour through the United Kingdom with The Beyond, catching the attention of influential DJ John Peel along the way.
 The band's early years followed the familiar pattern of hard graft on the local alternative music scene, with Cairns often putting in a full day at the Michelin tyre factory (where he worked as a quality controller), then speeding across Northern Ireland in order to make it to gigs.
 The band also took whatever support slot they could, opening for the likes of Loop, Ride, Teenage Fanclub, Inspiral Carpets, Tad, Fugazi and Ned's Atomic Dustbin.
 Therapy? quickly came to the attention of local music fans with their distinctively uncompromising style.
 Their use of guitar feedback as a "fourth instrument" and unconventional song structures, combined with a darkly original approach to lyrics and imaginative use of samples pulled from cult movies and obscure documentaries, led them to be spotted in 1990 by London-based independent label Wiiija Records.
 The move was helped by Lesley Rankine of Silverfish, who passed the band's first single on to Gary Walker of Wiiija.